 Here’s a sampler of suggested outings.

-For the sake of simplicity, all trips begin in downtown Seattle, but you can use King County Metro’s Trip Planner to plan an alternate route.
+For the sake of simplicity, all trips begin in downtown Seattle, but you can use King County Metro’s Trip Planner to plan a route that starts wherever you like.

 NEW LIGHT RAIL: Link to Capitol Hill and the University